 Some states offer state tax deductions for gifts to a 529 account – check with your CPA

-One thing grandparents should be mindful of when contributing to a parent-owned 529 plan is the gift tax implications.
-Federal tax law states that total annual gifts from one person to another, such as from a grandparent to a grandchild, which exceed $15,000 for single filers or $30,000 for joint filers, will reduce the gift giver’s lifetime gift/estate tax exclusion of $11.58 million.
+Grandparents should be mindful of gift tax implications when contributing to a parent-owned 529 plan.
+Federal tax law states that total annual gifts from one person to another, such as from a grandparent to a grandchild, which exceed $15,000 for single filers or $30,000 for joint filers, will reduce the gift giver’s lifetime gift/estate tax exclusion of $11.7 million.

-Actually, that’s not always true with 529 plans…sorry to add more complexity to this topic, but I feel it is my duty.
+Actually, that’s not always true with 529 plans…sorry to add more complexity to this topic.

 When funding 529 plans, federal tax law allows gift-givers to “superfund” a 529 plan by contributing five years’ worth of contributions ($75,000 total for single filers and $150,000 for joint filers) at once with no impact on the giver’s lifetime gift/estate tax exclusion.
 The catch is that the giver cannot give any more gifts to the recipient over the next five years if they fund the full amount allowed at once.

-Grandparents can gift up to $150,000 to a 529 plan at once with no impact on their lifetime gift tax exclusion
+Grandparents can gift up to $150,000 to a 529 plan with no impact on their lifetime gift tax exclusion

 Should a grandparent be the 529 account owner?